Cheryl-Lau/Cheryl-Lau.github.io/codes.md

 The grid-based Monte Carlo radiative transfer (MCRT) code adopted in our [RHD scheme](https://doi.org/10.1093/mnras/stab2178) is [CMacIonize](https://bwvdnbro.github.io/CMacIonize/about/), developed by [Bert Vandenbroucke and collaborators](https://doi.org/10.1016/j.ascom.2018.02.005).
 I work with my [fork repository](https://github.com/Cheryl-Lau/CMacIonize) though only the mapping routines have been modified.

-Intructions on how to couple Phantom to CMacIonize can be found [here](rhd_coupling.md).
+Instructions on how to couple Phantom to CMacIonize can be found [here](rhd_coupling.md).

 <br/>